talkierbox/flowzero/README.md

 FlowZero is **not** affiliated with Big Duck Games LLC (creators of _Flow Free_) or Google DeepMind.
 All trademarks are the property of their respective owners.

 ---

+**Extra Note:** I am aware that flow free can be solved through combinatorial optimization or SAT solvers, but I do enjoy this game, hence why I used it as an excuse to learn MCTS and RL.

+💧